cdmackinnon/wicked_problems/our_world_in_data.md

-<h> 10/7 Essay: I want to introduce you to another source of sociology-focused data: Our World in Data, founded by Max Roser.
+<h4> 10/7 Essay: I want to introduce you to another source of sociology-focused data: Our World in Data, founded by Max Roser.
 Select a topic you are curious about from the dropdown "Articles by topic".
 Technological Progress, for example.
-If the topic is lengthy, you can pick just a graph or two.<\h4>
+If the topic is lengthy, you can pick just a graph or two.</h4>

 Examining the COVID cases graph on Our World In Data was interesting to see the layout and change in frequency over time.
 This graph layed out several different nations and the deaths per day from COVID that they were averaging.
 When considering trends, the nations all appear to follow a similar pattern with deaths fluctuating very similarly.
 I was also surprised by India’s very low amount of deaths and didn’t know they had controlled COVID that well.